 Study of special problems of the school age child and nursing functions in health promotion.
 Clinical experiences in selected school health settings and other related settings.
+(Prerequisite: upper division standing or consent of instructor.)

 N4352 The Mexican-American Family-Values and Health Care